Q. Who is Voice of the Faithful?

 Q. Does Voice of the Faithful feel that dialogue with the U.S. bishops is worthwhile?
 Are you seeking such dialogue?
 Under what terms?

-Furthermore, we feel that, in the interest of morality and justice, bishops must be held accountable for their past behavior.
+We also feel that, in the interest of morality and justice, bishops must be held accountable for their past behavior.
 Bishops who covered up criminal acts must be held accountable.
 No bishop should be allowed to stay in office if it is shown that he engaged in the intentional misrepresentation of facts regarding sexual abuse.

 Q. Does Voice of the Faithful think that trust can be restored between the Catholic laity and its leadership?
 If yes, how?